nswdpc/silverstripe-mailgun-sync/README.md

 Configuration of Mailgun is beyond the scope of this document.
 The best starting point is [Verifying a Domain](http://mailgun-documentation.readthedocs.io/en/latest/quickstart-sending.html#verify-your-domain).

-Add the following to your project's YML config.
+Add the following to your project's YML config:
 ```
 ---
 Name: local-mailgunsync-config